ProjectQ-Framework/ProjectQ/README.rst

     print("Measured {}".format(int(qubit)))  # converting a qubit to int or bool gives access to the measurement result

 ProjectQ features a lean syntax which is close to the mathematical notation used in quantum physics.
-For example a rotation of a qubit around the x-axis is usually specified as:
+For example, a rotation of a qubit around the x-axis is usually specified as:

 .. image:: docs/images/braket_notation.svg
     :alt: Rx(theta)|qubit>